Best Surf Camps for Kids in Hawaii: Where Beginners Learn to Surf

 Safety Notes for Hawaii Surf Camp Parents

 The instructors are not babysitters.
-You should be on the beach the entire time, ideally close enough to wave at your kid between sets.
+You should be on the beach the entire time, close enough to wave at your kid between sets.
 Bring water and a pop-up shade tent for younger siblings.
-Hawaii sun is no joke; even with sunscreen we have come home pink after a beach morning.
+Hawaii sun is no joke.
+We've come home pink after a beach morning even with sunscreen.

 Watch the surf report before you go.
 If the swell forecast is over 4 feet at Waikiki, the lesson will probably be cancelled or moved.
 A reputable school will move it.
 A bad school will not.
 Read recent reviews.